quantling/pyndl/doc/source/examples.rst

 Generate an event file based on a raw corpus file
 -------------------------------------------------
-Suppose you have a raw utf-8 encoded corpus file (by the way, ``pyndl.corpus`` allows you to generate such a corpus file from a bunch of gunzipped xml subtitle files filled with words, which we will not cover here).
+Suppose you have a raw utf-8 encoded corpus file (by the way, :py:mod:`pyndl.corpus` allows you to generate such a corpus file from a bunch of gunzipped xml subtitle files filled with words, which we will not cover here).
 For example take a look at ``lcorpus.txt`` (which you also can find in the subdirectory ``data``)

 To analyse the data, you need to convert the file into an event file similar to ``lexample.tab.gz`` in our lexical learning example, as currently there is only